rohingosling/OpenSCAD/README.md

 ### Circular

-Input values, w and g.
+Input values:

 $$w = \text{Gusset width}$$

 $$g = \text{Knuckle radius}$$

-Compute gusset radius, r.<br>
+Compute gusset radius:<br>
 The radius of the circle, that is tangential to the knuckle cylinder.

 $$r = \dfrac{ 2 \cdot g \cdot w \space + \space w^2}{ 2 \cdot g}$$

-Compute gusset height, h.<br>
+Compute gusset height:<br>
 The point of intersection between the knuckle cylinder and the gusset cutter.

 $$h = \dfrac{ g \cdot r }{ \sqrt{ 2 \cdot g \cdot w \space + \space g^2 \space + \space r^2 \space + \space w^2 } }$$

-Compute the intersection point, x, between the knuckle and gusset cutting tool, using gusset height.<br>
+Compute the intersection point between the knuckle and gusset cutting tool, using gusset height:<br>
 The coordinates of the intersection point are, p(x,h), where h is the vertical value of the coordinate.

 $$x = \dfrac{ h \cdot ( g \space + \space w ) }{ r }$$